allegroai/clearml-docs/docs/guides/datasets/data_man_cifar_classification.md

 you can easily track which dataset the task is using.

 The Dataset's [`get_local_copy`](../../references/sdk/dataset.md#get_local_copy) method will return a path to the cached, downloaded dataset.
-Then we provide the path to Pytorch's dataset object.
+Then we provide the path to PyTorch's dataset object.

 The script then trains a neural network to classify images using the dataset created above.